Mission and Affirmation Statements

 Information Technology staff members are available to provide technology assistance.
-Students may visit pepperdine.edu/it and select “Student” for self-help guides and support information.
+Students may visit the website and select “Student” for self-help guides and support information.
 In addition, students may contact the Pepperdine IT Service Desk for technology support at 310.506.HELP (4357) or 866.767.8623 (toll free in the USA), 24 hours a day, 365 days a year.

 The Pepperdine University libraries provide a global gateway to knowledge for GSBM graduate students and faculty though well-appointed facilities located at each of Pepperdine’s graduate campuses and online.
 These locations include the Drescher Campus Graduate Library in Malibu, the West Los Angeles Campus Graduate Library, the Irvine Campus Graduate Library, and the newly renovated Encino Graduate Campus Library.
 Highly skilled research librarians are available at each of the graduate campus library locations and online to assist with students’ information needs.

 Pepperdine’s graduate campus libraries provide students with access to a rich array of scholarly materials, including more than 180 electronic databases, 90 percent of which are full text, extensive collections of print monographs, government documents, e-books, and e-journals.
 All circulating items in the Pepperdine libraries are available to students, faculty, and alumni and may be requested through the libraries’ website for pickup at Malibu or at graduate campuses.
-To access these resources and for more information, please visit the Pepperdine University Libraries at library.pepperdine.edu.
+To access these resources and for more information, please visit the Pepperdine University Libraries website.

 Office of International Student Services